minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 reader sends the browser an increment *action* on the slider element in the accessibility tree.

-Currently, browsers implement partial support by accessible actions either by implementing built-in support for native HTML elements (for example, a native HTML `<input type="range">` already supports increment and decrement actions, and text boxes already support actions to set the value or insert text.
+Currently, browsers support by accessible actions for native HTML elements.
+For example, a native HTML `<input type="range">` already supports increment and decrement actions, and a native HTML `input type="textbox"` supports actions to set the value or insert text.

 However, there is no way for web authors to listen to accessible actions on custom elements.
 A custom slider won't react to increment and decrement